IsabelMorell/Final_Project_Deep_NLP/README.md

 This script loads the `best_model.pt` file from the models/ folder, computes the accuracy on the test set, and prints the result to the command line.

+## Training our model

+To train our NER + SA model you must use as hyperparameters 30 epoch, a step size of 20, a learning rate of \( 1 \times 10^{-3} \), a weight decay of \( 1 \times 10^{-3} \), a batch size of 128, a hidden size of 256, two layers and a dropout rate of 0.3.
+This hyperparameters are found in the `src/train.py` file on line 43.

+To train the NER + SA model and save it, run:

+    python -m src.train

 ## Generating alerts

 To generate alerts you need to download a ollama model like llama3.3.
 For this you need to run the following comand replacing llama3.3 with the name of the model you want: